-To improve the supply of supply chain professionals there needs to be significant support for it in academia as well as from vocational training providers, certification and professional bodies in-country.
+o improve the supply of supply chain professionals there needs to be significant support from academia as well as vocational training providers, certification and professional bodies in-country.
 To this end PtD has developed a list of available qualifications and certifications that can assist in acquiring the skills needed to be deemed a professional in the healthcare supply chain sector.

-This list is by no means exhaustive nor is it prescriptive, it is only a reflection of courses readily available to the authors at the time which directly map to the skills and competencies specified in the competency framework and job descriptions.
+This list is by no means exhaustive nor is it prescriptive, it is only a reflection of courses readily available to the authors at the time, which directly correlate with the skills and competencies specified in the Competency Framework and job descriptions.
 It includes more than 250 courses from various providers around the world.

-In the Education Framework document, the user will find a similar structure to the competency framework, the difference is that there are no competency descriptors but rather in their place, a list of courses that have exhibited content for those competency descriptors.
+In the Education Framework document, the user will find a similar structure to the Competency Framework, the difference is that there are no competency descriptors but rather in their place, a list of courses that have exhibited content for those competency descriptors.